 But as I listened to this report, it was followed with the reminder I should be preparing.
 Not that I’m certain what preparing looks like.
-Gold?
+Gold ETFs?
 Mattress?
 Stockpile of food?
 Ammo?
 My heart was gripped with fear as I drove the winding Franklin, Tennessee back roads to my home.
 I know that kind of chest tightening fear isn’t from my Father.
 So I simply asked, “Lord, what are you speaking to me?
 What do you want me to hear from you in this financial season of uncertainty and climate of panic and prediction and yet plausibility?
 What are you saying to me?”

 About that time a bird flew across my path and my body tightened even more as I knew there was no way it hadn’t gotten a good taste of my bumper.
 I slowed, praying out loud that the little birdy was safe.

 I looked in my rearview certain that all of Tweety Bird’s feathers were going to be flying above the pavement only to see Birdy-Bird sitting in the road.
 He gave himself a quick shake, kind of like my Shih-Tzu does right after a good rub, and then flew off.
 As quickly as he flew away, this scripture flew into my spirit.
 “What is the price of two sparrows—one copper coin?
 But not a single sparrow can fall to the ground without your Father knowing it.
 And the very hairs on your head are all numbered.
 So don’t be afraid; you are more valuable to God than a whole flock of sparrows.”
 Matthew 10:29-31 (New Living Translation)